 Seas With Nemo And Friends

 Ellen’s Energy Adventure is arguably one of the most educational rides in Epcot.
-It’s above fourty minutes, slow paced, but worth visiting at least once.
-Ellen’s humour is youthful and on-point.
+It’s above forty minutes, slow-paced, but worth visiting at least once.
+Ellen’s humor is youthful and on-point.
 What’s more?
 There is a special appearance by Bill Nye (the science guy).
-Why is it that everytime I hear his name, his show’s theme song starts playing in my mind?
+Why is it that every time I hear his name, his show’s theme song starts playing in my mind?
 Oh dear, here it starts again.
-If you are visiting as a student and hoping to getting a mental break from lectures, this ride probably isn’t going to be your cup of tea.
+If you are visiting as a student and hoping to get a mental break from lectures, this ride probably isn’t going to be your cup of tea.
 But let me tell you a secret, in the hot blistering summer heat or during the sudden torrential rains that Florida is famed for, this ride is the perfect way to escape indoors and be lulled into a nap.
 But I happen to be a complete nerd and find this style of learning pleasurable, so stick with me this time.

 Tip: After Soarin’ be sure to check out the Circle of Life (An Environmental Fable).
 It’s a fun short story narrated by Simba, Timon, and Pumbaa.
 It really draws to heart the concept of the conservation and the role it needs to play in human society.